adamgreig/agg-kicad/lib/README.md

 [`ui`](ui)               | User interface elements including buzzers, switches, etc

-The file `agg-kicad.lib` contains all of the symbols in this library.
+The file `agg-kicad.lib` in the root directory contains all of the symbols in this library.

 ## General Guidelines

 ### Enforced automatically

-* One symbol per library
-    * Exception for automatically generated libraries such as `conn.lib`
+* One symbol per library, except for automatically generated libraries
-* Library filename the same as the part name
+* Library filename the same as the part name, except for multi-symbol libraries
 * All pins on 100mil grid
 * 100mil pin length for ICs and similar symbols
+    * Increment by 50mil when required; all pins must be the same length
 * No missing numbers in pin numbering sequence
 * Text size 50mil (fields, pin names, pin numbers)
     * Exception for pin numbers that are words, e.g. "PAD"